vinodkd/jmx.js/journal.md

 **Dec-14-2013 07:25 :** For some wierd reason everything other than HttpSampler.tmpl made it over to gh-pages fine.
 Trying out a trivial change so it might get pushed.

+**Dec-14-2013 13:30 :** Got basic gh-pages working.
+Still need to beautify index.html with some explanatory text.
+In that process, added `pushghpages.sh` as a tool for easy push to the gh-pages branch.

+**Dec-14-2013 13:32 :** Updated worklist, therefore:
+* DONE make a clear map from jmx field -> xml dom -> view control -> xml dom -> saved jmx file.
+* DONE put in an unobtrusive event handler framework and attach it to all controls in Threadgroup
+	* NOT REQUIRED implement xpath-ish.js for this.
+* DONE implement the "edit raw" view for all elements that use the GENERIC template
+* DONE change the test app and jmx.js such that any file can be picked and displayed, ie remove hard-coded simpleplan.jmx.
+* DONE move all code into self executing anonymous function so it can be modularized and the api given in readme can be realized.
+* WONTFIX Check if jmx.js:313 needs to be fixed.
+* DONE Update readme with instructions on how to setup and embed into app
+* Add design doc explaining the solution - use notes from journal for it.
+	* Add note that controls must be 3 levels down from jmxelement.
+* remove hardcoding of save to test.jmx and make it optional for demo purposes (maybe add a demo config)
+* DONE Setup a demo on gh-pages
+* improve index.html with some explanatory text.